data-edu/data-science-in-education/_book/14-wt-machine-learning.md

 First, we will load the data.
-Our data is stored in the `dataedu` package that is part of this book.
+Our data is stored in the {dataedu} package that is part of this book.
 Within that package, the data is stored as an .rda file.

 ```r